 Bluetooth has come a long way and is now a defining wireless technology with deep integration with a broad range of devices.
 From laptops, PCs, smartphones, tablets, and headphones.

-The AONIC 50 offers excellent codec support.
+The AONIC 50 Gen 2 offers excellent codec support.

 AAC – The Bluetooth codec that Apple uses.
 Excellent compression while maintaining a high bitrate.
 Doesn’t work as well on Android devices.